 Restaurant La Rose des Sables

 Stepping into Restaurant La Rose des Sables is a little like leaving Montréal behind.
 The draped carpets that hang overhead and the sweet sounds of Mediterranean music sweep you away to a different world, even if it’s just for an evening.
-Offering refined Tunisian and Mediterranean cuisine that’s slow cooked to bring out the boldest of flavours in dishes like their delicious couscous and tajines, La Rose des Sables is an escape from the ordinary.
+Offering refined Tunisian and Mediterranean cuisine that’s slow cooked to bring out the boldest of flavours in dishes like delicious couscous and tajines, La Rose des Sables is an escape from the ordinary.

 1815 Rue Beaubien E, Montréal, QC H2G 1L7, (514) 593-665

-The fresh pasta at Gaston on Masson is distractingly good, but there’s so much more to this fantastic little restaurant.
+The fresh pasta at Gaston on Masson Street is distractingly good, but there’s so much more to this fantastic little restaurant.
 Featuring coastal fare mixed with classic takes on beets mixed with goat cheese mousse, crab cakes, pork and much more, if you haven’t grabbed your favourite bottle of white (maybe even a bubbly) and taken your place at this restaurant yet, you should do it as soon as possible.
 Did I mention the pasta?

 2666 Masson Street

 Le Millen is a boldly colourful addition to Fleury Street’s food scene.
 Elevating our sense with market fresh food that’s artfully prepared and presented, this restaurant is a bring-your-own-wine that stands apart and once you’ve been, you understand why.
 Pasta stuffed with scallops and bacon, shrimp fished from the waters around Matane and succulent filet mignon are among the must-try dishes.